microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Populates a matrix with data from a `groupshared` array.
-If the groupshared memory is any type other than `i32` the matrix's component type must match the scalar ype of the groupshared array.
+If the groupshared memory is any type other than `i32` the matrix's component type must match the scalar type of the groupshared array.
 If the groupshared memory is `i32` the matrix may be of any type.
 Validation will verify this requirement.

 No data conversions are applied during this operation, the data in the